julzaza/wildwitchherbs/_posts/2025-12-05-witchy-winter-solstice-bottle.md

 ## Want More Winter Solstice Magic?

-Learn more about [Solstice Dreaming: Mugwort, Wormwood & Prophetic Nights](/solstice-dreaming-mugwort-wormwood/) and what witches were brewing in their kitchens: [The Witch’s Midwinter Kitchen: Folk Food Magic & Rituals](/midwinter-kitchen-witchcraft/).
+- Learn what the future holds through [Solstice Dreaming: Mugwort, Wormwood & Prophetic Nights](/solstice-dreaming-mugwort-wormwood/)
+- And what witches were actually brewing in their kitchens: [The Witch’s Midwinter Kitchen: Folk Food Magic & Rituals](/midwinter-kitchen-witchcraft/).